 Utilitarianism is typically understood to be a very demanding ethical theory: it maintains that any time you can do more to help other people than you can to help yourself, you should do so.2 For example, if you could sacrifice your life to save the lives of several other people then, other things being equal, according to utilitarianism, you ought to do so.

 Though occasions where sacrificing your own life is the best thing to do are rare, utilitarianism may realistically recommend many other significant sacrifices.
-For example, by donating to a highly effective global health charity, you can save a child’s life for just a few thousand dollars.3 As long as the benefit others receive from such donations exceeds what you would gain from keeping the money for yourself—as they almost certainly do, if you are a typical citizen of an affluent country—you should give it away.
+For example, by donating to a highly effective global health charity, you can save a child’s life for just a few thousand dollars.3 As long as the benefits others receive from such donations exceeds what you would gain from keeping the money for yourself—as they almost certainly do, if you are a typical citizen of an affluent country—you should give it away.
 Indeed, you should probably donate the majority of your lifetime income.
 According to utilitarianism, it’s only truly justifiable to spend money on yourself—such as by going out to the movies or buying nice clothes—if you think that this expenditure would do more good than any possible donation (for example by helping you work harder so that you will subsequently give away even more).
 This is a very high bar.

 As well as recommending very significant donations, utilitarianism claims that you ought to choose whatever career will most benefit others, too.
 This might involve non-profit work, conducting important research, or going into politics or advocacy.